Resolume Review and Summary of use with Ableton Live Link

 The visual element of performing is becoming increasingly important, particularly amongst those producers who tend to appear live with not much more than a laptop running Ableton Live or Traktor.
-Good planning for a live show means bringing visuals into the production process itself, and with Resolume 6 the team have worked hard to streamline the workflow around this.
-With that in mind, we know a lot of our readers are thinking the foray into video could be a very complex one – but it really isn’t, and Resolume is becoming the go-to application in this area with its simple, powerful interface.
-With new Ableton Link support there has never been a better time to investigate…
+Good planning for a live show means bringing visuals into the production process itself, and with Resolume 7 the team have added a range of new features, whilst streamlining the workflow around this integration.
+With that in mind, we know a lot of our readers are thinking the foray into video could be a very complex one – but it really isn’t, and Resolume is the go-to application in this area with its simple, powerful interface.

 Resolume were founded in 2001 in The Hague, Netherlands.
 The team is small and dedicated and it’s the classic story – they were frustrated with a lack of decent VJ software, so set about creating their own.